SageHack/hacklair/content/howto/linux.md

 Read about [free software](/notes/freesoftware).

 The focus here is privacy, security, freedom and hacking.
-If that’s what you want to learn about we’re good.
+If that’s what you want to learn about, we’re good.

 ### What if I’m a gamer?

+Running your games on Linux will help you learn.

-Valve [now hates Windows](http://www.forbes.com/sites/erikkain/2012/07/26/windows-8-is-a-catastrophe-according-to-gabe-newell-valve-hedging-with-steam-on-linux/) and [SteamOS](https://en.wikipedia.org/wiki/SteamOS) run with [Debian](http://debian.org) Linux.
+Also Valve [hates Windows](http://www.forbes.com/sites/erikkain/2012/07/26/windows-8-is-a-catastrophe-according-to-gabe-newell-valve-hedging-with-steam-on-linux/) and [SteamOS](https://en.wikipedia.org/wiki/SteamOS) run with [Debian](http://debian.org) Linux.
 For everything else use [Play on Linux](https://www.playonlinux.com/en/).

-### Learn to read.
+### Learn to read

-Everything in the Linux world is documented in details.
-Learn to read before trying random stuff or you’ll get hurt.
+Everything in the Linux world is well documented.
+Read first ask question later.

-### Warnings
+### A long walk

-This is going to be a long journey and you’ll spend more than a few weekends and sleepless nights setting things up.
-If you have never use Linux before it might take a year before you feel completely at home.
+It’s a long journey.
+You’ll probably spend a few weekends and some nights setting things up.
+It can take up to a year before you feel completely at home and master your new operating system.

 # Before using Linux